 - 1.1 The Capital Strategy forms a key part of the Staffordshire Commissioner Fire and Rescue Authority's overall Corporate Planning Framework.
 It provides a mechanism by which the Commissioner's capital investment and financing decisions can be aligned over the medium term planning horizon.

 - 1.2 The Strategy sets the framework for all aspects of the Commissioner's Fire and Rescue capital and investment expenditure; including planning, outcomes, prioritisation, management, funding and repayment.

 - 1.3 There are four main areas of spend which feature within the Capital Programme;

-- Estates and Facilities
+- Estates and Building Works

 - Operational Equipment

-- Transport
+- Appliances and Vehicles

-- Information systems and technology
+- Information Technology